 YOU MUST READ THIS PRIVACY NOTICE CAREFULLY AS IT EXPLAINS HOW WE USE YOUR PERSONAL INFORMATION

-In taking out an insurance policy through Complete Cover Group Limited, you have supplied us with your personal information, and this Privacy Notice explains how we will use it.
-In this Privacy Notice, “we”, “us” and “our” refers to Complete Cover Group Limited.
+In taking out an insurance policy through Insure Your Motor, which is a trading name of Hyperformance Ltd, you have supplied us with your personal information, and this Privacy Notice explains how we will use it.
+In this Privacy Notice, “we”, “us” and “our” refers to Hyperformance Ltd.

 When we say, “you” and “Your” in this notice, we mean anyone whose personal information we may collect, including: